SimplifiedLogic/creoson/README.md

 ### Why JSON?!

-JSON was chosen becasue it is super generic and easy to work with.
+JSON was chosen because it is super generic and easy to work with.

 Typically, CREO Parametric automation options are limited to a specific set of core languages like C/C++/C#, Java and Visual Basic.
 JSON enables you to use ANY programming/scripting language to manipulate CREO Parametric via CREOSON.
 So you can use scripting languages like Ruby, Python, PHP or even Web Technologies like AJAX to perform operations in CREO quite easily - and faster!